vdsbenoit/baden-v3-frontend/README.md

 ## Contributing

-I am currently performing a huge refactoring of the project in the `feature/refactore_and_use_vuefire` branch.
-I am changing the way the project communicate with Firestore, transitioning from Magnetar (+ service functions) to VueFire (+ composables).
-Therefore, I wouldn't recommend anyone to onboard right now.
+Due to the huge refactoring that is taking place in the `feature/refactore_and_use_vuefire` branch, I wouldn't recommend anyone to onboard right now.
 Once this operation is done, I would be please to receive any contributions.
 In the meantime, the last stable version of the project is 0.3.10 (see git tags)